Pseudohistory: Ethnocentric or nationalist revisionism

 Most Afrocentric (i.e. Pre-Columbian Africa-Americas contact theories, see Ancient Egyptian race controversy) ideas have been identified as pseudohistorical, alongside the "Indigenous Aryans" theories published by Hindu nationalists during the 1990s and 2000s.
 The "crypto-history" developed within Germanic mysticism and Nazi occultism has likewise been placed under this categorization.

 The Sun Language Theory is a pseudohistorical ideology which argues that all languages are descended from a form of proto-Turkish.
 The theory may have been partially devised in order to legitimize Arabic and Semitic loanwords occurring in the Turkish language by instead asserting that the Arabic and Semitic words were derived from the Turkish ones rather than vice versa.

 A large number of nationalist pseudohistorical theories deal with the legendary Ten Lost Tribes of ancient Israel.
 British-Israelism, also known as Anglo-Israelism, the most famous example of this type, has been conclusively refuted by mainstream historians using evidence from a vast array of different fields of study.

 Antiquization or Ancient Macedonism is a nationalistic pseudohistorical theory which postulates direct demographic, cultural and linguistic continuity between ancient Macedonians and the main ethnic group in present-day North Macedonia.
-The Bulgarian medieval dynasty of the Komitopules, which ruled the First Bulgarian Empire in late 10th and early 11th centuries AD, is presented as "Macedonian", ruling a "medieval Macedonian state", because its capitals were located in what was previously the ancient kingdom of Macedonia.
-North Macedonian historians often replace the ethnonym "Bulgarians" with "Macedonians", or avoid it.
-North Macedonian scholars say the theory is intended to forge a national identity distinct from modern Bulgaria, which regards North Macedonia as an artificial nation.
+North Macedonian scholars say the theory is intended to forge a national identity distinct from modern Bulgaria.
+The Bulgarian medieval dynasty of the Komitopules is presented as ruling a "medieval Macedonian state" because its capitals were located in what was previously the ancient kingdom of Macedonia, and North Macedonian historians often replace the ethnonym "Bulgarians" with "Macedonians", or avoid it.
 The theory is controversial in Greece and sparked mass protests there in 2018.
-A particular item of dispute is North Macedonian veneration of Alexander the Great; mainstream scholarship holds that Alexander had Greek ancestry, he was born in an area of ancient Macedonia that is now Greece, and he ruled over North Macedonia but never lived there and did not speak the local language.
+A particular item of dispute is North Macedonian veneration of Alexander the Great; mainstream scholarship holds that Alexander had Greek ancestry, he was born in an area of ancient Macedonia that is now Greece, and he ruled over North Macedonia but never lived there.
 To placate Greece and thereby facilitate Macedonian entry into the European Union and NATO, the Macedonian government formally renounced claims of ancient Macedonian heritage with the 2018 Prespa Agreement.

 Dacianism is a Romanian pseudohistorical current that attempts to attribute far more influence over European and world history to the Dacians than that which they actually enjoyed.
 Dacianist historiography claims that the Dacians held primacy over all other civilizations, including the Romans; that the Dacian language was the origin of Latin and all other languages, such as Hindi and Babylonian; and sometimes that the Zalmoxis cult has structural links to Christianity.
 Dacianism was most prevalent in National Communist Romania, as the Ceaușescu regime portrayed the Dacians as insurgents defying an "imperialist" Rome; the Communist Party had formally attached "protochronism", as Dacianism was known, to Marxist ideology by 1974.